 Migration: Discipline and Displacement

-This conference explores how the regulation of migration has often served complex political and economic agendas by reinforcing inequalities through imposed legal categories.
+This conference explored how the regulation of migration has often served complex political and economic agendas by reinforcing inequalities through imposed legal categories.
 Through immigration restrictions, governments have acted to exclude, control, and derive gain from groups of men and women who, driven by poverty, environmental degradation, violence, and repression, have sought to enter the borders they enforce.

 For more information, visit https://liberalarts.utexas.edu/historicalstudies/migration/info.php

 Presented by the Institute for Historical Studies.
 Co-sponsored by the Department of History, the Rapoport Center for Human Rights and Justice, the Lyndon B. Johnson School of Public Affairs, the Center for European Studies, the International Relations and Global Studies Program, LLILAS BENSON Latin American Studies and Collections, the Center for Asian American Studies, the John L. Warfield Center for African and African American Studies, the Center for Mexican American Studies, the Department of American Studies, and the Immigration Law Clinic at the Law School.